 - a.
 The Juvenile Fish Transportation Plan describes operations and establishes criteria for the transportation of juvenile salmon and steelhead from Lower Granite, Little Goose, Lower Monumental, and McNary dams (collector dams) to release areas below Bonneville Dam.
 This work plan supplements normal operating criteria presented in Sections 5, 7, 8, and 9 of the Fish Passage Plan for the collector dams. - b.
-Collection and transportation is accomplished by the Walla District, Corps of Engineers (CENWW), under an Endangered Species Act (ESA) permit from the National Marine Fisheries Service (NOAA Fisheries).
+Collection and transportation is accomplished by the Walla Walla District, Corps of Engineers (CENWW), under an Endangered Species Act (ESA) permit from the National Marine Fisheries Service (NOAA Fisheries).
 On-site biological assistance is provided by fishery agencies through a contract with Pacific States Marine Fisheries Commission and subcontracts with Washington Department of Fish and Wildlife (WDFW) and Oregon Department of Fish and Wildlife (ODFW).
 On-site biological assistance is provided by WDFW at Lower Granite, Lower Monumental, and McNary dams and ODFW at Little Goose Dam. - c.
 The transport program will be coordinated with other fishery monitoring, research, and management activities by CENWW.
 Coordination will be achieved with the fishery agencies and tribes through NOAA Fisheries, the Pacific States Marine Fisheries Commission (PSMFC), Fish Passage Operations and Maintenance Coordination Team (FPOM), the Technical Management Team (TMT), and other agencies as required. - 2.
 Objective: The objective of CENWW and the transportation program is to transport juvenile fish when the best scientific information indicates doing so will increase adult return rates.
 This can be achieved by: - a.
 Providing safe and efficient collection and barge or truck transport of juvenile salmon and steelhead from collector dams to release areas below Bonneville Dam; - b.
-Identifying and recommending programs or facility changes that would benefit fish collection and transportation or bypass operations;
+Identifying and recommending programs or facility changes that would benefit fish collection and transportation or bypass operations; - c.

-&lt;sup>1 This plan was finalized February 15, 2006.
-If any provisions herein conflict with the Corps' 2006 Implementation Plan (Appendix E), the latter shall prevail.

-- c.
 Assuring that collection, transport, and release site facilities are ready for operation prior to the beginning of transport operations; - d.
 Assuring that collection, transport, and release site facilities are properly maintained throughout the transport season; - e.
-Establishing operating criteria for facilities, barges, and trucks including fish holding and transport densities, sampling rates, and facility operations and maintenance; - f.
+Establishing operating criteria for facilities, barges, and trucks including fish holding and transport densities, sampling rates, and facility operations and maintenance;

+1 If any provisions herein conflict with the Corps' 2010 Fish Operations Plan (Appendix E), the latter shall prevail.

+- f.
 Coordinating changes needed to accommodate fluctuations in the outmigration with projects, NOAA Fisheries, PSMFC, FPOM, and TMT personnel; - g.
 Coordinating transport evaluation and other research with the transportation program; - h.
 Providing the training of new personnel associated with collection and transport facilities and equipment; - i.
 Providing all parties involved a list of emergency points of contact and appropriate telephone numbers so that any emergency can be coordinated and corrected efficiently; - j.
 Preparing an annual report detailing transportation activities and results for the previous year, and identifying maintenance, replacement, or modifications needed for the next transport season.